wagesj45/gray-duck-mail/README.md

 Gray Duck Mail should ideally be placed behind a firewall with no external HTTP access.
 If exposed to the public internet, Gray Duck Mail should be served behind a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) serving [SSL content](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) paired with [HTTP basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

 The database files used by Gray Duck Mail are not encrypted and store all data in plain text.
-When making backups of the `/database` docker volume or exporting copies of the database.
+When making backups of the `/database` docker volume or exporting copies of the database, care should be taken to ensure that file access is restricted.

 ## Web Interface